wso2-attic/product-emm-1.1.0/modules/distribution/README.txt

 7. Blacklisting of applications for Android
 8. Supports App management
 9. App approval process through a lifecycle
-10. App approval process through a lifecycle
-11. Discover mobile apps through an Enterprise App Store
+10. Discover mobile apps through an Enterprise App Store
-12. Self-provisioning of mobile apps to devices
+11. Self-provisioning of mobile apps to devices

 Installation & Running